akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice noticed the girl frowning at the basket on her knee.
 To distract her, she leaned over and whispered as a joke, “Whatever do they mean?
 Is it some royal ritual?”

 The girl leaned closer, her voice a conspiratorial hiss.
 “No, silly.
-The court wanted the King’s son to marry a king's daughter, but the King said no.”
+The court wanted the King’s son to marry a king’s daughter, but the King said no.”

 The other girl tugged at her sister’s sleeve.
-“But why would the King say no to a king's daughter?”
+“But why would the King say no to a king’s daughter?”

-“He didn’t say no to a king's daughter,” the elder girl said, with the authority of someone who had heard the story from a kitchen maid.
+“He didn’t say no to a king’s daughter,” the elder girl said, with the authority of someone who had heard the story from a kitchen maid.
 “He said anyone could marry his son.”

 “Even me?”
 The younger girl’s eyes twinkled.